jerry2605/aws-cost-and-usage-report/README.rst

     $ pip3 install -U boto3
     $ ./aws-cost-and-usage-report.py --days=7 >> results.tsv

-The ``results.tsv`` file can be opened in your favorite spreadsheet application.
+The ``results.csv`` file can be opened in your favorite spreadsheet application.
 Its contents look like:

 ========== ============= ====================================== ====== ==== =========
 TimeSpan   LinkedAccount Service                                Amount Unit Estimated